Can you hold the same investments but with lower costs?

 I have provided examples of 3 different funds and how investors can benefit from the lower charging versions of the funds.
 Please note at Ethical Offshore Investments, we will always allocate to the lowest charging version of the fund that is available on that particular platform.

-So once again, an investment of £ 10,000 into each of the versions of the fund, over the same 10 year period, experiencing the same gross investment returns and volatility, but by investing in the Y class, our investors would have an extra £ 2,789 of value (an extra 27.8% of return on the initial investment)
+So once again, an investment of £ 10,000 into each of the versions of the fund, over the same 10 year period, experiencing the same gross investment returns and volatility, but by investing in the B Class, our investors would have an extra £ 1,830 of value.
+So an extra 18.3% (or 0.92%pa) of return on the initial investment.

-Finally our last example, is comparing the Marlborough European Special Opportunity fund.
-Marlborough are a very highly rated Fund Management group and their funds are regularly found in offshore portfolios.
+Finally our last example, is comparing the Fidelity Global Dividend fund.
+Fidelity is a very well known global Fund Management group and their funds are regularly found in offshore portfolios and regular savings plans.

-Once again, the same £ 10,000 amount invested into each of the 2 versions of the fund, over the same period, investors in the I class would have generated an additional £ 1,980 of value (an additional 19.8% of return on the initial investment).
+Once again, the same £ 10,000 amount invested into each of the 2 versions of the fund, over the same period, investors in the W Class would have generated an additional £ 2,100 of value (an additional 21.0% (or 0.80%pa) of return on the initial investment).

 This extra growth from the cost savings could be the difference from being able to retire….. to being able to retire comfortably.